 With respect to portions of the FAB Resource Area, Tidewater initially located unpatented lode claims, then sought and received patents (early 1960s).
 Tidewater then merged with Getty, who received additional patents for lode and mill site claims (1973), which completes the interests in the western FAB Resource Area.
 In 1984, Getty conveyed its interest to Getty Mining Company, which subsequently conveyed the interest to Petrotomics.
 In 1985, Petrotomics deeded all its interest in what is now the FAB Resource Area to PMC.
 Additionally, PMC controls 29 unpatented lode mining claims within the FAB and Area Five Resource Areas.
-In 2005, PMC acquired a 100% interest on 70 contiguous acres from two mineral and surface fee owners southeast of, and contiguous to, the Area 5.
+In 2005, PMC acquired a 100% interest on 70 contiguous acres from two mineral and surface fee owners southeast of, and contiguous to, the Area 5 Resource Area.

-5.2 Exploration and Development by Previous Owners and Operators

-Utah's exploration operations at Shirley Basin were well managed and extremely efficient.
-After staking mining claims, Utah immediately commenced a successful exploratory drilling program in July 1957.
-Utah's first ore-hole was drilled in August 1957 in what is now plt 3, followed by an extensive exploration drilling program.
-Sufficient resources were soon discovered to warrant development, and in June 1959 underground mine construction was started in what is now then northern portions of Pit 2.
+5.2 Exploration and Development by Previous Owners and Operators development, and in June 1959 underground mine construction was started in what is now the northern portions of Pit 2.
 Production by Utah/PMC over the years was by three different methods.
 Initial mining was by underground methods, with the ore shipped to Utah's Lucky Mc mill in the Gas Hills.
 However, underground mine dewatering proved difficult.
 Consequently, underground activities were abandoned in 1963 and replaced by the first successful commercial ISR operation in the U.S., employing acid leach methods.
 In 1970, production demands caused Utah to switch to open pit mining.
 All mining past that point was by open pit mining.
 A mill to process the ore on site was commissioned in 1971.